dvajs/dva/docs/guide/introduce-class.md

 React only provides a means of communication: passing parameters.
 For large applications, it is very inconvenient.

-## Example of component communication
+## Example of Component Communication

 ### step 1